kiriyms/conpats/README.md

 - Use `pool.ErrorPool` if your Worker Pool tasks return errors.
 - Use `pool.ContextPool` if your Worker Pool tasks use context.

+- Use `pipeline.Pipeline` if you want to process several functions in sequence using concurrency

 ## Goals

 Main goals of this package are: